mikenomitch/python-worker-packages-example/README.md

 # FastAPI + Jinja2 Example

+*Note: You must have Python Packages enabled on your account for built-in packages to work.
+Request Access to our Closed Beta using [This Form](https://forms.gle/FcjjhV3YtPyjRPaL8)*

 This is an example of a Python Worker that uses a built-in package (FastAPI) with a vendored package (Jinja2).

 ## Adding Packages